ECTS

 Presentation

-This training addresses the major physio-pathological functions of the nervous system.
-It focuses on fundamental aspects of neurobiology and neurophysiology, and addresses molecular, cellular and integrated aspects of neuronal communication and the integration of synaptic signals at the basis of an individual's behavior.
-These different aspects are treated in the context of normal and pathological functioning of the nervous system.
-The courses will cover the latest conceptual and technological advances in neuroscience, as well as recent advances in the understanding and treatment of major neurological and psychiatric diseases.
-Particular attention will be given to explaining and presenting the crucial interconnections between basic, translational and clinical research in the development of innovative therapies.
+This course covers the major physiological and pathological functions of the nervous system.
+It focuses on fundamental aspects of neurobiology and neurophysiology, and covers the molecular, cellular and integrated aspects of neuronal communication and the integration of synaptic signals at the basis of an individual's behavior.
+These different aspects are dealt with in the context of normal and pathological functioning of the nervous system.
+Teaching will cover the latest conceptual and technological advances in neuroscience, as well as recent advances in the understanding and treatment of major neurological and psychiatric diseases.
+Particular attention will be paid to explaining and presenting the crucial interconnections between basic, translational and clinical research in the development of innovative therapies.

 Objectives

-The Neuroscience program aims to train students from different backgrounds (biologists, chemists, physicians, pharmacists, engineers) in the various aspects of neuroscience research, both theoretical and practical.
-At the end of the two-year program, students, regardless of their initial training, should be able to join a research laboratory as a doctoral student or engineer
+The aim of the Neuroscience program is to train students from different backgrounds (biologists, chemists, doctors, pharmacists, engineers) in the various aspects of neuroscience research, both theoretical and practical.
+At the end of the two-year program, students, whatever their initial training, should be able to join a research laboratory as a doctoral student or engineer.

 Know-how and skills